What is the Scottish Welfare Fund?

 - Several occurrences in the past where claimant required treatment and care.

 - Claimant is ready to tip over the edge.

-Do not decide to go for a budget loan instead of a CCG at some stage.
+Do not decide to go for a budget loan instead of a CCG.
 Best to refuse a loan from the DWP until the CCG review process is exhausted, because a loan is no patch on real money.

 You do not need to be receiving benefits to be able to apply.
 Similar to budgeting loans except are available for everyone.
 You can apply if you have run up your repayment limit on budgeting loans.
-A decision should be made on your application no later than the end of the next working day for Crisis grants.
-Crisis grants are normally limited to three in a 12 month period.
-Crisis grants can be for household items (furniture, cookers, etc.)
+A decision should be made on your application no later than the end of the next working day for CG.
+CG are normally limited to 3 in a 12 month period.
+CG can be for household items (furniture, cookers, etc.)

 - to prevent serious damage or risk to claimant or family health and safety